-Fig 1: The figure highlights keywords associated with ecological, sustainable, and agroecological intensification concepts.
+Fig 1: Diagram showing keywords associated with ecological, sustainable, and agroecological intensification concepts.
 At the top, it identifies shared keywords relevant to both ecological and sustainable intensification.
 The middle section introduces terms specific to either ecological or sustainable intensification,as found in various publications.
 Finally, the bottom section showcases additional keywords unique to agroecological intensification, reflecting its distinct features.Source:- Wezel et al.(2015).

 PRINCIPLES OF SUSTAINABLE INTENSIFICATION

-The core principles of SI can be narrowed down to sustainability-meeting the current needs without compromising the capacity of future generation to satisfy their own needs, limited land conversion, resource use efficiency and also prioritizing improvement on total factor productivity.
+The core principles of SI can be narrowed down to sustainability-meeting the current needs without compromising the capacity of future generation to satisfy their own needs, limited land conversion, resource use efficiency and prioritizing improvement on total factor productivity.
 Emphasis on yield gap closure, which is reducing the yield gap between actual and potential crop yields on existing farmland while minimizing environmental harm is also an important aspect (Berg, 2018).

 Pretty and Bharucha (2014) state that agricultural system that follows certain principles distinguishes it from conventional system .
-The principles are:-Utilizing crop varieties and livestock breeds that are productive yet resource-efficient.
+The principles are:Utilizing crop varieties and livestock breeds that are productive yet resource-efficient.
 Avoiding unnecessary dependency on external outputs.
-Making use of agroecological phenomenons like nutrient cycling, nitrogen fixation, and natural pest control.
+Making use of agroecological phenomenon like nutrient cycling, nitrogen fixation, and natural pest control.
 Avoiding or limiting usage of technologies and practices that causes negative impact to the environment and human health.
 Investing more on human capital through enhancing knowledge and capacity building to increase adaptability and innovativeness.
 Reducing impact on externalities like water quality, biodiversity and carbon sequestration and focusing on reduced greenhouse gases emission and spread of pests and pathogens.
 These principles eventually lead to a sustainable production system.

 Fields of Action for Sustainable Intensification: A Conceptual Framework